Andrew-Dickinson/node-explorer/README.md

 ## Deployment via Docker

-To make a production build of this application via docker, simply clone the repot and use the included build script to create a deployable docker image:
+To make a production build of this application via docker, simply clone the repo and use the included build script to create a deployable docker image:

 ```sh